 Earlier this year, Laura visited a specialist and was officially diagnosed with PCOS.
 “We did the tests again and lo and behold I had more than 20 follicles on one ovary,” she said.

 Laura is now starting a treatment plan and is also being assessed for endometriosis, but her story is just one example of the lengths women have to go to in order to identify their chronic conditions.

-If you are experiencing any of the symptoms above, or are concerned about your health, please contact a doctor for assistance.
-If you’re unhappy with your consultation seek a second opinion.
+If you are experiencing any of the symptoms listed above, or are concerned about your health, please contact a doctor for assistance.
+If you’re unhappy with your consultation, don't hesitate to seek a second opinion.